vncsmyrnk/ashttp/README.md

 # curl https://httpbin.dev/anything/users/456/profile?include=posts,comments
 ```

-ashttp was created to solve the common overhead problem of managing multiple API endpoints with all sorts of authorization and specific headers.
+This solves the common overhead problem of managing multiple API endpoints with all sorts of authorization and specific headers.

 ## Usage